 Is there anything more bucket-list-worthy or iconic than a road trip to see brilliant fall colors?

-Fall color road trips were all the rage in 2020 – and for good reason!
+Fall color road trips are always popular – and for good reason!
 But while most people assume you have to head to New England to truly enjoy the autumn season in all its glory, I'm here to tell you that the Midwest also does fall really well.

-Last fall, my husband Elliot and I decided we wanted to plan a fall road trip, but knew we couldn't drive all the way to Vermont or New Hampshire.
+Last fall, my husband Elliot and I decided we wanted to plan a fall road trip, but didn't really want to drive all the way to Vermont or New Hampshire.
 So we looked a little closer to home, and settled on our neighbor to the north: the great Mitten State of Michigan!

 I'm going to share a little secret here with you all: northern Michigan is an INCREDIBLE destination for fall colors.
 But it's also a bit of a secret; while Michiganders know how awesome their state is in the autumn, it's not nearly as crowded as all the popular places further east.